Applied-Machine-Learning-Lab/FLUID-MMRec/README.md

 # FLUID-MMRec

-Please use RecBole Framework to run our code.
+Please use the public RecBole Framework to run our code.

-We tried to upload the RecBole Framework but encountered a git error:
+We also tried to upload the RecBole Framework but encountered a git error:

 On branch main
 Your branch is ahead of 'origin/main' by 1 commit.